-Vice Chancellor for Research, Innovation, & Economic Development, University of Tennessee, Knoxville rently unequally distributed, with a concentration in urban areas.
+Vice Chancellor for Research, Innovation, & Economic Development, University of Tennessee, Knoxville

+The panel concluded with a discussion around how the resources needed to develop the region's innovation capabilities are currently unequally distributed, with a concentration in urban areas.
 They recommended that private and public organizations work to promote access to training and infrastructure resources in rural communities, as this will ensure everyone can engage in, and benefit from, the growing innovation economy in Tennessee.

 Fortunately, there is work underway across the state to extend research and innovation, and the many benefits brought by it, to more places in Tennessee.
-For example, the University of Tennessee, Knoxville, through its agricultural extension program, reaches every region across Tennessee.
-As Deb Crawford noted, "We reach a lot of kids through agricultural extension and engage them
+For example, the University of Tennessee, Knoxville, through its agricultural extension